Scottish Women's Premier League: Format

 From 2002–03 until 2008–09, the SWPL followed Scottish football's traditional autumn-spring calendar, as the SWFL had.
 Scottish Women's Football changed all leagues to a summer format and the SWPL became a summer league from 2009 until 2020, running from March until November.
 The 2009 season was shortened to fit, as a single round-robin.
 The 2020 season was abandoned due to COVID-19, and Scottish women's football has reverted to winter seasons from 2020–21 onwards.

-The initial Women's Premier League format (2002–03 until 2010), was based on a double round-robin of 12 clubs.
+The initial Women's Premier League format was based on a double round-robin of 12 clubs.
 Some seasons had fewer games, in part due to the withdrawals of Shettleston (2003–04), Newburgh Juniors (2007–08), and Queen's Park (2008–09).
-The 2011 season had an 11-club league.
+The 2011 season also had an 11-club league.
 From 2012 until 2015, the SWPL division used the "split" format for the first and last half of the season: a 12-team single round-robin, then a double round-robin between the top six and bottom six clubs respectively, to decide league champions and two relegation places to the First Division (SWFL 1).

 The two-division format that began in 2016 created SWPL 1 and SWPL 2, with eight clubs in each, playing each other three times a season; the mid-season "split" was discontinued.
 Only the SWPL 2 champion club was promoted, while its two last-placed teams were relegated to SWFL 1.

 SWPL 2 was expanded to 10 clubs in 2020.
 SWPL 1 expanded to 10 clubs in 2021–22, but, because of the withdrawal of SWPL 1's Forfar Farmington from the SWPL, three clubs were promoted from SWPL 2, which shrank to seven clubs playing each other four times.

-A 12-club "split" format is returning in SWPL 1 in 2022–23, but with a double round-robin before the "split".
+A 12-club "split" format returned in SWPL 1 in 2022–23, but with a double round-robin before the "split".
 SWPL 2 added three clubs from the Championship; SWPL 2 has eight teams playing each other four times, one automatic promotion place to SWPL 1, and a second place decided by a promotion/relegation play-off.

 The SWPL champions have qualified for the UEFA Women's Cup/Women's Champions League since 2003; the first Scottish club to qualify had been the SWFL's Ayr United in 2001.
 Glasgow City were the first Scottish club to reach the last 16 (2008–09) and the quarter-finals (2014–15, 2019–20).
-Depending on the Scottish national coefficient, the league runners-up have also qualified in some seasons since 2015, including in 2021–22.
+Depending on the Scottish national coefficient, the league runners-up have also qualified in some seasons since 2015, including in 2021–22 and 2022–23.